What is embodied carbon (and what can we do about it)?

 2. Reuse materials

 If you can’t reuse an entire building or its foundation, what about reusing materials from it instead?
-Salvaged materials from previous developments such as brick, metal, concrete or wood are likely to have a lower embodied carbon footprint than any new materials you manufacture for a project, as the carbon involved in their creation has already been utilised and you don’t need to use more carbon to produce them.
+Salvaged materials from previous developments such as brick, metal, concrete or wood are likely to have a lower embodied carbon footprint than any new materials you manufacture for a project, as the carbon involved in their creation has already been utilised and you don’t need to create more emissions to produce them.

 3. Perform life cycle assessments